manning/CompressionAlgorithms/README.md

 some things that you could try.
 It'd be good to have people do some different things.

-a.
-Unary code seems really crazy.
+  1. Unary code seems really crazy.
 No one suggests using just a unary code.
    But it might work okay here.
 Try it. (*IIR* Section 5.3.2.)
 Fill in the routines `unaryEncodeInteger` and `unaryDecodeInteger`.
 You will almost certainly want to know about the Java `BitSet` class for this.

-b.
-With more work, you can implement gamma codes.
+  1. With more work, you can implement gamma codes.
 It requires more bit fiddling with `BitSet`.
 Fill in the routines `gammaEncodeInteger` and `gammaDecodeInteger`.

-c.
-If you know some other compression scheme from somewhere else like Huffman or Golumb codes, you could try it.
+  1. If you know some other compression scheme from somewhere else like Huffman or Golumb codes, you could try it.
 (See Wikipedia or the links on the CS276 webpage.)

-d.
-Modern work has tended to move beyond byte-aligned encodings to word-aligned encodings, where you can encode several gaps in one word, for greater compression.
+  1. Modern work has tended to move beyond byte-aligned encodings to word-aligned encodings, where you can encode several gaps in one word, for greater compression.
 Try to implement something like Simple 9 compression, explained below.
 (This is a bit more complex, since you have to encode several